 Other times our clients approach us with an end-goal in mind, but they’re not sure of how to get there.
-The most common goal of health and wellness businesses in Edmonton is to grow their business with new clients.
+The most common goals of health and wellness businesses in Edmonton are to learn about their patients and to grow their business with new clients.

 Instead of starting our process by implementing new marketing tactics, we take a step back and look at our big picture strategy.

 We help our clients create a patient journey map to identify gaps in their patient’s journey.
 This allows us to determine the most efficient use of our clients’ time and budget.
 Then, we can implement marketing tactics based on insightful data.